Board of Trustees

 In 1972, the Merrills founded Windward Stud, in Purcell, Oklahoma.
 Together, they owned and operated the facility for 34 years.
 After a very successful stint in breeding during which the Merrills produced many well-known horses, they sold the operation to Cowan Select Horses.
 They stayed to manage Cowan Select Horses LLC at Windward Stud from 2006 until 2012.
 The Merrills also manage M5 Performance Bloodstock, which has produced Hall of Fame horses Miss Jim 45 and Royal Santana, as well as AQHA Superhorse Roo Star.

-Merrill was also involved with the New Jersey Quarter Horse Association, Florida Quarter Horse Association, Oklahoma Horseman’s Association, the Heart of Oklahoma Horseman’s Association, Oklahoma Quarter Horse Association and is a member of the National Cutting Horse Association Historical Committee.
-She also serves as an executive director for the Cowgirl Hall of Fame and Museum in Fort Worth, Texas.
+Robin was also involved with the New Jersey Quarter Horse Association, Florida Quarter Horse Association, Oklahoma Horseman’s Association, the Heart of Oklahoma Horseman’s Association, Oklahoma Quarter Horse Association and is a member of the National Cutting Horse Association Historical Committee.
+She also serves as an executive director for the National Cowgirl Hall of Fame and Museum in Fort Worth, Texas.

 The Merrills passed along their love for horses and AQHA to their three children: McKenzie, who lives in Weatherford, Texas; Megan, who lives in Poolville, Texas, with husband Matt Miller and daughters Emery and Harper; and son Tyler and his wife, Katy, who live in Weatherford with their son, Mason.